University of Waterloo - Political Science

 Course Description: What explains the foreign policy choices made by decision makers?
 What constraints do foreign policy makers face?
 This course provides students with a toolbox of analytical models and theories for explaining and understanding foreign policy, as well as practice at applying those models.
 We consider internal and external influences on foreign policy using the individual, state, and system levels of analysis.
 Throughout the course we also question the boundaries of foreign policy by considering the role of non-state and other non-traditional actors, and the blurring of domestic and international policy.
 Examples are drawn from various states in the developed and developing world.
 This course is designed for students with little background in International Relations, although some knowledge of IR theory will certainly be an asset.

-This course is recognized as a PACS Content Course that fulfills requirements in the interdisciplinary Peace and Conflict Studies plan.
+This course is recognized as a PACS Content Course that meets the requirements in the Peace and Conflict Studies plan.

 By the end of the course, students should be able to:

 - Demonstrate, through written and oral argument and evaluation, an ability to apply the paradigms of international relations to the study of foreign policy

 - Demonstrate, through written and oral argument and evaluation, a basic understanding of the ‘theoretical toolbox’ scholars use to understand foreign policy

 - Analyze, in written and oral arguments, current or historical events using theories of foreign policy